-The ESTJ personality type, or the Executive, is an extrovert, sensing thinking and judging person.
+The ESTJ personality type, or the Supervisor, is an extrovert, sensing thinking and judging person.
 The best careers for ESTJ personalities are traditional jobs where you can lead others on the straight and narrow path.
-As employees, ESTJs are fantastic on the follow through, they are straightforward and value stability.
+As employees, ESTJ Myers-Briggs type are fantastic on the follow through, they are straightforward and value stability.

 Best Careers for ESTJ Personality

 ESTJ careers to avoid include those that work with people to solve their problems or ones that involve self-expression or unconventional methods.
 These include artistic jobs, helping people one-on-one, and anything that doesn’t give them a chance to lead.

 If you don’t know your personality type, you can take a free test at 16personalities.com.
 This site is based on the Myers-Briggs Type Indicator test.
 The test basically determines which one of 16 personality types you fall into.

 Changing Careers at 30?
 Check Out College Majors for ESTJ

 Criminal Justice and Criminology

 Mechanical Engineering Technology